legendu-net/blog/misc/content/2018-09-18-ssh-tunnel-and-proxy.markdown

 https://blog.devolutions.net/2017/3/what-is-reverse-ssh-port-forwarding

-## Advanced usage 1: SSH Tunnel to Avoid 2FA
+## Advanced Usage 1: SSH Tunnel to Avoid 2FA

 Suppose you have 2 machines A and B.
 Machine B is only accssible from machine A using SSH through 2FA.